AhmadMaraqa20/Qafza/README.md

 docker run -d -p 8000:8000 ahmadmaraqa/fastapi-currency-app:latest
 ```
 This will start the API on port 8000, and you can access it at http://localhost:8000.
+To view the image tags and more details on DockerHub, visit the DockerHub Repository.

 ### Local Setup